John Haynes Jr.

-John Haynes Jr. (born March 7, 1937) is a rural family physician and surgeon, and community leader of Northwest Louisiana and Northeast Texas.
-Haynes is known for being chosen as the first Country Doctor of the Year in 1993 in recognition of his outstanding contributions to rural health care.
-Dr. Haynes died June 7, 2021 after a long battle with cardiovascular disease.
+John Haynes Jr. (born March 7, 1937 – June 7, 2021) was a rural family physician and surgeon, and community leader of Northwest Louisiana and Northeast Texas. who was chosen as the first Country Doctor of the Year in 1993 for his contributions to rural health care.
+Haynes died June 7, 2021, of cardiovascular disease.

-Johnny, or "Doc" as referred to by those closest to him, worked at his father's service station as a youngster.
-He was an All-State High School Basketball Player in Atlanta, TX.

-Haynes received his Bachelor of Science from Centenary College, his Medical Degree from University of Texas Medical Branch School in Galveston, and completed his internship and residency at John Peter Smith Hospital in Fort Worth, Texas.
-He became the Chief of Staff at North Caddo Memorial Hospital in Vivian, LA in 1966.
+Haynes received his Bachelor of Science from Centenary College, his medical degree from University of Texas Medical Branch School in Galveston, and completed his internship and residency at John Peter Smith Hospital in Fort Worth, Texas.
+He became the Chief of Staff at North Caddo Memorial Hospital in Vivian, Louisiana, in 1966.
 He later became a founding member of the American Board of Family Medicine.
 In 1993 he founded the Rural Family Practice Fellowship and residency in conjunction with Willis-Knighton Health System and Louisiana State University Medical Center School of Medicine in Shreveport, LA.
 He was on the faculty of Family Medicine at LSU Medical School in Shreveport.
-Dr. Haynes taught many medical students, residents, nurses and health professionals throughout the years.

-In 1966, he began his medical practice in Vivian, Louisiana, and became Chief of Staff at North Caddo Memorial Hospital where he was a catalyst and leader for quality healthcare for the region for over 50 years.
-He was known for his drive and passion for full service rural healthcare and his compassionate, patient-centered bedside manner.
-Dr. Haynes was a courageous, caring country doctor who healed and saved the lives of thousands of patients.
-He touched the lives of so many families with kindness and dedication - a true doctor of the body and soul.